FikaWorks/website/content/blog/deploying-infrastructure-using-make.md

 ## How to deploy using this framework?

-From this, you can spinnup a full environment with one command (to be executed from the root directory):
+From this, you can provision a full environment with one command (to be executed from the root directory):
 ```bash
 $ ENVIRONMENT=development make deploy-all
 ```